achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 <a name="login-component-template"></a>
 ### Login component template

-The login component template contains two buttons: login as user or as admin.
+The login component template contains two buttons: login as a user or as an admin.
 It sets a user and redirects to the '/' url when a button is clicked.

 ```
 <div class="alert alert-success" role="alert">